intermine/im-docs/docs/webapp/user-accounts/userprofile.rst

 .. code-block:: bash

-	# run in production and userprofile database.  when releasing a new porduct
+	# run in production and userprofile database.  when releasing a new product
 	select * from intermine_metadata where key='serialNumber';

 2. Release the webapp pointing to the new production db.

-3. In the `savedbag` table the field `intermine_current` should be set to `false`.
+3. In the `savedbag` table the field `intermine_state` should be set to `false`.

 4. When the user logs in, the upgrading list process will update the list (using `bagvalues` table)